Blog

 Since executives are ultimately responsible for the overall well-being of the company and the compliance of an organization, they are also the ones responsible for appointing HIPAA Security and Privacy Officers.

-Health Systems: Who should I appoint as our HIPAA Privacy and Security Officer(s)?
+Who should I appoint as HIPAA Privacy and Security Officer(s)?

-Often the “IT guy” would be made the HIPAA officer by default, but that is changing as organizations begin to fully understand the importance of a compliance official.
+Healthcare systems have been surprisingly slow to integrated official HIPAA compliance officers; often the “IT guy” would be put in charge of HIPAA by default.
+But that is changing as organizations begin to fully understand the importance of a compliance official.

 Overseeing the security and privacy of an organization is a big job and requires consistent time and attention.
 Many organizations have shifted the role to someone with security and privacy as their only focus and responsibility.
 The person appointed to be an organization’s compliance officer should be the go-to person to address any security and or privacy concerns that may arise.